 - Hal Pomeranz' advice on getting started in information security or any other career

-If you have suggestions for improving this cheat sheet, please let me know.
-This cheat sheet is distributed according to the Creative Commons v3 “Attribution” License.
-File version 1.0.
-Take a look at my other IT cheat sheets.
+This cheat sheet is distributed according to the Creative Commons v3 "Attribution" License.
+File version 1.2.